Clarence H. Cobbs: The First Church of Deliverance

 By the early 1940s, the congregation had over 9,000 members.
-It affiliated with the Metropolitan Spiritual Churches of Christ (MSCC), and after the death of Bishop William F. Taylor in 1945, Cobbs became the head of one of two successor segments, the Metropolitan Spiritual Churches of Christ, Incorporated.
+It affiliated with the Metropolitan Spiritual Churches of Christ (MSCC).
+After the death of Bishop William F. Taylor in 1945, Cobbs became the head of one of two successor segments, the Metropolitan Spiritual Churches of Christ, Incorporated.
 This would grow to include 130 churches, including ones in Ghana, Jamaica, and Liberia.

 In 1953, the Church of Deliverance became the first black church in the country to televise its services, which were carried on WLS-TV for 12 weeks.

 Personal life

 Though he never publicly discussed his orientation, it was rumored among churchgoers and Bronzeville residents that Cobbs was homosexual.
 The First Church of Deliverance became known as a welcoming place for gay black Chicagoans, and Cobbs made no effort to hide annual vacations he took with his male secretary R. Edward Bolden.
 When articles in The Chicago Defender indicated that he was "facing the possibility of questioning by state's attorney's police concerning widespread rumors of a scandalous nature", Cobbs stated that he was a "full man", and filed a defamation suit against the paper.

 Cobbs was a member of the executive committee of the NAACP's Chicago chapter.
 During racial tensions around fair housing protests, he invited civil rights leader Archibald Carey to speak on his radio program to counsel against violence and promote acceptance.

 Clarence H. Cobbs died at his home in Chicago on June 28, 1979.
 He is interred in Oak Woods Cemetery.